WebexCommunity/WebexPythonSDK/docs/user/quickstart.rst

 Extending the API with bound methods
 ------------------------------------

-As the Webex Teams API is developed and features are added, it may be necessary to add functions to access those features.
+As the Webex Teams API is developed and features are added, it may be necessary to extend the webexteamssdk to access those features.
-Extending the API is simple by binding your own methods to the top level API instance.
-By binding a method, you can extend functionality and leverage all of the objects and quality of life features of WebexTeamsAPI.
+Extending the API is simple by binding your own methods to the WebexTeamsAPI connection object.
+By binding a method, you can extend functionality and leverage all of the objects and quality of life features of webexteamssdk.

 .. code-block:: python

-    >>> new_method():
+    >>> new_method(self, params):
+        ...     json_obj = self._session.get('/example/action/' + params)
-        ...     pass
+        ...     return json_obj
     >>> WebexTeamsAPI().new_method = new_method
     >>> output = WebexTeamsAPI.new_method(params)